Skip to main content

 Zostavax, on the other hand, provided strong effectiveness against shingles in the first year (67%), but dropped to just 50% efficacy the second year.2

 While Shingrix is highly effective, its protection may not last for your entire life.
-Immunity from the vaccine lessens over time, but it does so very gradually.
+Immunity from the shingles vaccine series lessens over time, but it does so very gradually.
 Studies have shown that among people age 70 and older, Shingrix provides at least 85% protection against shingles for up to four years after completing the two-dose series,3 and remains high for at least seven years.3

 It’s important to remember there are a variety of factors that affect vaccine efficacy for each person, such as age and overall health.
 “All vaccines are most effective just after they have been given,” Linda Yancey, MD, an infectious disease specialist at Memorial Hermann Health System in Houston, told Verywell Health.